Specter-13/blazorgenui/README.md

 # Contributing
 Feel free to create issues and pull requests.
 For questions don't hesitate to contact me.

-# Contributing
-Feel free to create issues and pull requests.
-For questions don't hesitate to contact me.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.